scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 decomposed into sub-blocks or domains depending on how many processors will be used in the simulation.
-Access to the multi-block parallel data structures is provided by structures wrapped by C++ interface objects and then wrapped in SWIG using the numerical python, ``numpy``, module to provide the array object in Python.
+Access to the multi-block parallel data structures is provided by structures wrapped by C++ interface objects and then wrapped in SWIG using the numerical Python, ``numpy``, module to provide the array object in Python.

 Users control the simulation by scheduling messages that conditionally execute based on cycle number, time or specific states.